Sea to Summit with She Went Wild Ambassador Sara Piper

 What is it about Sea to Summit trips that draws you to them?

 There’s a real sense of accomplishment with a Sea to Summit.
 The endurance of summiting the highest mountain along with diving some incredible dive sites really gives you a sense of the breadth the country has to offer - as well as exploring the breadth of your own skills!

 Along the way I have learned so much about the geological makeup, cultural history and natural inhabitants of the sites I visit.
 With this comes a real sense of responsibility to nurture and preserve these environmental wonders.

 Were there any difficult moments?
 Or ones you’d rather not repeat during your Sea to Summit?

-Whether it’s the challenge of climbing to altitude on Mount Kinabalu or being turned away from the base of Mount Kosciuszko there are always difficult moments, but that’s part of the fun of adventuring.
+Whether it’s the challenge of climbing at altitude on Mount Kinabalu or being turned away from the base of Mount Kosciuszko, there are always difficult moments, but that’s part of the fun of adventuring.
 You never know what you’re going to get and the sense of excitement that comes with that is all part of the adventure!

 How do you prepare for such an adventure whilst holding down the day job?

 In terms of physical preparation, I keep a good level of fitness all year round.
 If my diary allows me, I’ll go for a run through Sydney at lunch time or I’ll try to get to the gym before or after work.
 Closer to departure date, I’ll ramp up the cardio – partly through excitement and partly last minute binge training to make sure I’m in good physical shape.

 Mental preparation is a different story.
 As departure looms, excitement has my thoughts shifting from tasks at hand into the depths of the jungle or ticking off items on my packing list.
 Getting through that last week in the office requires a solid to-do list and some stern focus.

 My adventure bucket list is long!
 In the short term I have my eye on a mountaineering course in New Zealand and I’m scoping an African ‘Sea to Summit’ in 2018.